 Need more convincing?
-Check out the new version of NAFTA, known as the United States-Mexico-Canada Agreement, or USMCA.
+Check out the new version of the North American Free Trade Agreement (NAFTA), known as the United States-Mexico-Canada Agreement, or USMCA.

 Sandwiched in between provisions about milk and cheese, copyrights and currency, the USMCA also includes digital privacy protections.
 This agreement focuses on removing barriers to digital commerce and ban rules on domestic data storage, but it also aims to “provide for the protection of the personal information.”
 What does this mean exactly?